-A combustion engine works by generating mechanical energy by combustion of, or burning fuel.
-This happens by creating hundreds of small explosions while the engine is running.
-A piston glides along a cylinder, pulling down air and gase, and filling the cylinder with fuel for the fire.
+A combustion engine generates mechanical This happens by creating hundreds of small explosions while the engine is running.
+A piston glides along with a cylinder, pulling down air and gas and filling the cylinder with fuel for the fire.
 The air-gas mixture is now ready for compression.
-The piston glides back up the cylinder, and pushes the air-gas mixture into a tiny space, compressing the mixture – creating vast amounts of potential energy.
+The piston glides back up the cylinder and pushes the air-gas mixture into a tiny space, compressing the mixture – creating vast amounts of potential energy.
 Once the piston is at the top, a spark flashes and the energized compressed gases are set on fire, and this explosion of power propels the ..

 This explosion pushes the piston back down, and the crankshaft spins in unison.
-The energy created moves the crankshaft and creates the power required for the engine.
+The energy created moves the crankshaft and establishes the power required for the engine.
 The piston finally glides back up the cylinder to remove the exhaust, and the process begins again.
-This process is repeated hundreds of times per second, so that the combustion engine has enough fuel and energy to run the vehicle.
+This process is repeated hundreds of times per second so the combustion engine has enough fuel and energy to run the vehicle.
 Though various engines are available today, most work on a basic principle or concept – compress air and gas into a tiny space, light this mixture, and transfer the energy created into mechanical motion.
 This simple principle is behind every combustion engine, from the machines from the 1870s to the fancier machines used today.

 RELATED ARTICLES :

-DSS is a company that was founded in 1983 to provide service and quality product to the high performance automobile and racing industry.
-Now, they have expanded their services to provide quality products for a variety of automobiles, and can help you convert your car into a high-powered vehicle; thereby strengthening your engine and your vehicle, for maximum efficiency.
-In this manner, you can trust that the products and services you receive from this company will ensure that your car will work better and faster than ever before.
+DSS is a company that was founded in 1983 to provide service and quality products to the high-performance automobile and racing industry.
+Now, they have expanded their services to deliver quality automobile products.
+They can help you convert your car into a high-powered vehicle, strengthening your engine and vehicle for maximum efficiency.
+In this manner, you can trust that the products and services you receive from this company will ensure that your car will work better and faster than ever.